-Get up at the time you normally would when going to work, take a shower, and dress up in “real clothes” (not your pajamas!).
+Get up at the time you normally would when going to work, take a shower, and dress up in “real clothes” (not your pajamas!), take your hair skin and nails vitamins.
 Although this might sound a little pointless, it does help you mentally by getting you into the right mindset for work.

 You can also prepare a schedule for your day.
 If you’re used to working 9-to-5, for example, then continue to keep those hours at home.

 Since it is very easy to put off work with domestic chores, create an everyday routine so that you can achieve a balance between your personal and professional lives.
 This also helps ensure that you don’t burn yourself out.Tip #2 - Create a Professional Environment

 Even though you might feel tempted to work on your sofa or in bed, it’s best to set up a separate workstation.
 If you don’t have a desk, you can use the dining room table.

 Apart from providing that office vibe, this approach enables you to avoid distractions, maintain correct posture, and shut down your work when your office hours are over.

 Tip #3 - Don’t Simply Sit in Your Workspace

 Sitting in one place all day long, even if it’s your office, is not good for your health.
 When you’re working remotely, you don’t have to commute, and that further reduces your overall amount of movement.

 You can purchase a standing desk if you want to.
 However, make sure you step away from the space a couple of times during the day and stretch a little.

 If you have an extra hour or two in the morning, don’t start work early.
 Instead, keep yourself physically active by exercising at home.
 During your lunch break, you can take a short walk if you have space, or simply relax.